stino-x/Template-5-portfolio/README.md

 install node
-intstall linters and linter extensions write basic html/css
+intstall linters and linter extensions write basic html/css activate live server extension on your IDE(its front end only )
 ### Setup

 Clone this repository to your desired folder:

+install node
+intstall linters and linter extensions write basic html/css

 <!--
 Example commands: